batmen-lab/BioMANIA/README.md

 ## **Version History**
-- v1.1.11 (2024-06)
- - Include task planning, execution correction into the logic.
- - Polish prompt.
+- v1.1.12 (2024-09-25)
- - Wrap backend service to be compatible for newer UI
+ - Update code scripts which are aligned with paper.
+ - Will renew the data, docker, scripts for generating report, documents for Git2APP, R2APP soon.

 view [version_history](./docs/version_history.md) for more details!